humungus-gungi/bootyquest/README.md

 - Group discusses several plans to get into the mining/processing centre, including:
 	+ Pretend to be spice oil merchants, looking for some cheap spice byproduct for their chump market.
 	+ Gungi + Gonk exchanged for something (basically a way to sneak them in) to allow for Oswald-searching-out and potentially slave-escaping-opportunities
-	+ Also could pretend Gonk
+	+ Also could pretend Gonk needs repairing.

-_End of session_
+_To be decided next time!
+End of session_

-S2 Experience Points and Conflicts
+Session 2 Experience Points and Conflicts
 ---------

 ### XP